STEllAR-GROUP/hpx/docs/sphinx/about_hpx/people.rst

 Thanks also to the following people who contributed directly or indirectly to the project through discussions, pull requests, documentation patches, etc.

+* Dimitra Karatza for her core contribution on renewing and improving the HPX documentation.
 * Srinivas Yadav, for his work on SIMD support in algorithms before and during Google Summer of Code 2021.
 * Akhil Nair, for his work on adapting algorithms to C++20 before and during